ericapisani/service-worker-prototype/README.md

 ## Service Worker Prototype

 ### Description
+I wanted to learn more about service workers and how they could be implemented within a React app, so I created this project.

 ### Commands
 I used `create-react-app` to get this thing up and going quickly, so if you wanted to run this locally, you'll  need to first install it using